-It is a matter of simple logic that if a Web company has been in the market for long then they must have at-least their basic operations right; for the Market tends to eliminate businesses with wrong practices over time.
+It is a matter of simple logic that if a Web company has been in the market for a long then they must have at least their basic operations right; for the Market tends to eliminate businesses with wrong practices over time.

 Do a WHOIS search on their domain.
 If their domain is more than 5 to 10 years old and their Web portfolio quality also tallies then there is a good chance that you have found your guys.

 Exchange a few initial emails and a couple of chat sessions maybe.
 Monitor the diction and quality of communication closely.

 If they tend to write and chat spontaneously then it is a good indication that they deal with clients on regular basis, which implies they already have a business.
 This is a good sign that this is the company you want.

 The very model of outsourcing works on the premise that per hour dollar rate is lucrative to offshore Web companies while still being significantly cheap for you vis-à-vis your domestic rates.